knilch0r/comm/README.md

 sys  0m35.487s
 ```

-Then, while removing stuff, I wondered - why not remove all that stdio FILE API and use good ol'
+Then, while removing stuff, I wondered - why not remove all that stdio API and use good ol'
-unportable mmap() instead?
-Some shortcuts during implementing reduced functionality significantly
+unportable ```mmap()``` instead?
+Some shortcuts during implementing reduced functionality
-(basically, only the options giving one column output still do what they're expected to, and
+significantly (basically, only the options giving one column output still do what they're
-we're only handling ASCII, no i18n).
+expected to, and we're only handling ASCII, no i18n).
 But the result is quite nice:

 ```bash
 $ time ./comm -12 fileA fileB >/dev/null